 2. Another way to respond to this (but only if you are comfortable with it) is say “Do you have anyone in mind?
 You’ve always had great taste on just about everything.
 A little help has never hurt anyone”.

-As for her saying you just want her for sex, it’s not like she’s being forced, is she?
-Okay, skip that bit, don’t you (ever) say that to a woman.
+As for her saying you just want her for sex, it’s not like she’s being forced, is she? (okay, skip that part… ;p).

 Instead of going into “defensive mode” which makes you come across as emotionally removed from what you are saying — and harder to be believed, use this opportunity to say something emotionally honest and heartfelt.
 Something along these lines: